 This route is clearly indicated on the large laminated canal map that we provide.
 Before departure, we will be happy to carefully explain the map in general and this route in particular.

-At the top of this page you can also see a basic preview of this route on Google Maps.
+Below you can also see a basic preview of this route on Google Maps.